MsBarnum-is-awesome/CANCER-RUSH/index.md

 "If you think that one person can't make a difference try sleeping with a mosquito."
 -Dalai Lama

+In this game you are collecting numbers and solving math problems.
+Further explaining will also be in the game so read carefully!
 <iframe src="https://scratch.mit.edu/projects/364293387/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>